mehul-anshumali/Internship_PhonePe/week4/ReadME.md

 8. Create partitioning on this table using the time values, the table should have weekly partitions.
 9. Truncate the partitions from week 21 to 25;

-**Once all the above tasks are complete you can start the below ones.**

-1. Configure 3 node Galera cluster on a single VM.
-2. Design a database of a college in or above 3rd normalized form.
-Main entities should be Students, lecturers, courses and subjects.